mullertron/sql-training/lab-04/README.md

 ### Lab Set up Instructions

-Copy the conents of the lab-04 to your local machine
+Copy the folders and files of the lab-04 to your local machine